Groundworkstech/pybfd/README.md

                     len(inner_bfd.sections),
                     len(inner_bfd.symbols))

-            # The bfd.close() is executed bellow in the finally clause.
+            # The bfd.close() is executed below in the finally clause.
             return

         #